IBM/analyze-customer-data-spark-pixiedust/README.md

 ## 4. Load customer data in the notebook

 * Run the cells one at a time.
 Select the cell, and then press the `Play` button in the toolbar.
-* Make sure the latest version on PixieDust is installed.
+* Make sure the latest version of PixieDust is installed.
 If you get a warning run this code in a new cell: `pip install --user --upgrade pixiedust`.
 * Load the data into the notebook.

 ## 5. Transform the data with Apache Spark